fll-pigeons/gamechangers/docs/robotgame.md

 --------
 # Log
+> #### 1 & 3 Sept - working on 3rd iteration of robot so that the wheels are more rigid and swapping attachments is easier.
 > #### 27 Aug - First test run of 3 Mission groups
 M00 Inspection Bonus (20);
 M02_step_counter.py (15);